kedacore/keda-docs/content/docs/2.2/scalers/openstack-swift.md

     timeout: "2"  # Optional
 ```

 > Please, always provide the protocol (http or https) when specifying URLs.
-This is needed due to Go URL parsing issues :sweat_smile:

 **Parameter list:**

 - `swiftURL` - The URL to query the Swift API.
-It must contain the hostname, the Swift port, the API version and the account ID.
-The pattern is: `http://<host>:<swift_port>/<swift_version>/<account_id>`
+If not provided, the scaler will try to find the Swift public URL for a certain region, using the OpenStack catalog, which is returned when requesting an authentication token.
 - `containerName` - Name of Swift container in an OpenStack account
 - `objectCount` - Average target value to trigger scaling actions.
 If not specified, the default value is `2`
 - `objectPrefix` - Prefix for the object.
 Only objects with this prefix will be returned.
 Use this prefix to specify sub-paths for the objects, if required.
 If not specified, the default value is `""`.